StanTheAwesomeMan/Hyprland-dotfiles/README.md

 ## '.config'
 This folder contains the configs.
 `starship.toml` is for the Starship OMZ (Oh my Zsh) prompt.
-Dependencies are:
+Dependencies for everything are:
 - `playerctl` for my waybar module

 <sub>Tell me if i missed any dependencies.
 I might have forgotten some</sub>